12 Voice Agent Platforms Compared: Vapi, Ultravox, Retell, & More

 Position: Real-time, developer-focused speech recognition platform optimized for speed and accuracy

-Functionality: Deepgram offers real-time and batch automatic speech recognition (ASR) services, designed to power AI agents, transcription workflows, and voice interfaces.
-Its architecture is optimized for low latency, high throughput, and high accuracy - even in noisy environments or across diverse accents.
+Functionality: Deepgram offers real-time and batch automatic speech recognition (ASR), TTS via Aura, and a bundled Voice Agent API.
+Its architecture is optimized for low latency, high throughput, and high accuracy across noisy environments and diverse accents.
 Deepgram provides full SDKs, APIs, and WebSocket support for streaming audio.
+Nova-3 is the current flagship STT model; Flux Multilingual model added in 2026.

 Key Capabilities:

-• Real-Time Transcription: Low-latency, streaming STT engine for real-time voice agents
+• Real-Time Transcription: Low-latency, streaming STT engine (Nova-3 flagship, Flux Multilingual, Enhanced, Base tiers);

 Technical Advantages:

-• Easy integration into Vapi, PipeCat, Twilio, and other orchestration tools
+• Easy integration into Vapi, PipeCat, Twilio, LiveKit, and other orchestration tools;

 Constraints: